yuin/iceberg/docs/source/config.rst

           -- should do autocompletion in an option completion -- option_autocomplete = true,

-          -- do not use DirectWrite --
-          disable_direct_write = false,

           -- DirectWrite parameters. an empty string means using default parameter -- direct_write_params="gamma=1.8,enchanced_contrast=0.5,clear_type_level=0.5,pixel_geometry=0,rendering_mode=5",